Greywater application process

 You must also work out if your property can cope with the volume of greywater generated by your household.
-To calculate your household's weekly estimate, use the formula from the Department of Local Government and Planning.
+To calculate your household's weekly estimate, use the formula from the Department of State Development, Manufacturing, Infrastructure and Planning.

 Submit your greywater application

-When you have checked your property's greywater suitability, you must apply to Council with the following:
+If you have checked your property's greywater suitability, and the water volume is greater than 3kL per day you must apply to Council with the following:

 - applicable fee

-Allow 10 workings days for the assessment of a diversion device application and 20 working days for the assessment of a treatment plant application.
+Allow 10 workings days for the assessment of the application for a properly made application.

-Council will advise you of the outcome in writing.
-Once you have received written approval from Council, a licensed plumber can proceed with the installation.
+Once you have received a permit from Council, a licensed plumber can proceed with the installation.
 Your plumber must arrange for Council to inspect the work.